 Describing the weather in Spanish often involves the use of some idiomatic expressions that make little sense if translated into English literally.
 For example, the expression “Hace mucho calor” translates literally to “It makes much heat.”
 However, it just means that it is too hot.
 Similarly, the expression “Hay sol,” which means that the sun is shining, makes little sense when translated literally as “There is sun.”

-Here we list a few common ways of describing the weather using some of these idiomatic expressions as well as other simple expressions.
+Here we list a few common ways of describing the weather using some of these idiomatic expressions as well as other simple expressions in Spanish.

 Weather Expressions using the verb “hacer”